CharlieLaughton/mqtt-tios/README.md

    ...
    ```
 6. Once your simulation is running, it will publish snaphots to the broker.
+7. It also saves checkpoints of the whole simulation state at intervals, this permits simulations to be restarted seamlessly, even on different resoursec from the ones they were originally running on.
-7. From some other terminal window or computer with mqtt-tios installed and the environment variables set, use `tios_ls` to check the simulations available, then connect to the running simulation and save published snapshots to a trajectory file:
+8. From some other terminal window or computer with mqtt-tios installed and the environment variables set, use `tios_ls` to check the simulations available, then connect to the running simulation and save published snapshots to a trajectory file:
   ```
   % tios_ls
   Available simulations: